decision-making in market, planned and mixed economies

 Strengths:

-• Innovation: Competition encourages innovation and improved products.
+• Innovation: Competition encourages firms to innovate and improve products.

-• Consumer Choice: A wide variety of goods and services are available.
+• Consumer choice: Wide variety of goods and services are available.

 Weaknesses:

-• Inequality: Can lead to significant income and wealth inequality.
+• Inequality: Can lead to significant income and wealth disparities.

-• Instability: Prone to cyclical booms and busts.
+• Instability: Prone to cyclical fluctuations (booms and recessions).

 • Key Features: